Last modified: Aug 13, 2024

 Charging a cold battery at a high rate can also damage the battery cells and shorten their lifespan.

-Battery preconditioning uses the onboard heating system or the waste heat from the motor/drivetrain to raise the battery pack’s temperature.
+Battery preconditioning uses the onboard heating system or waste heat from the motor/drivetrain to raise the battery pack’s temperature.

 Audi e-tron GT battery heating circuits

-The most common way to activate battery precondition is to navigate to a DC Fast charger in the onboard navigation system.
-The system then calculates, based on the distance to the charger and temperature, how much it needs to heat to get the optimal temperature for charging.
+The most common way to activate battery preconditioning is to navigate to a DC Fast charger using the onboard navigation system.
+The system calculates, based on the distance to the charger and current temperature, how much heating is needed to reach the optimal temperature for charging.
+This way, the battery will be ready to accept the maximum current and charge faster.

 Kia EV9 with an active heating show at battery symbol lower right